7underlines/vdotenv/README.md

     // optional check if required keys have values - error if something is missing
     // this also creates the .env file with the requested variables for an easy setup vdotenv.required('POSTGRES_HOST', 'POSTGRES_USER', 'POSTGRES_PASSWORD', 'POSTGRES_DB')
-    // you can use build in os.getenv() println(os.getenv('POSTGRES_HOST'))
+    // you can use build-in os.getenv()
+    println(os.getenv('POSTGRES_HOST'))
     // you can also use vdotenv.get() if you need fallback handling secret := vdotenv.get('JWT_SECRET') or {